-- Validation of certificates for legal timber against the KH-LET criteria, - Validation of SFM certificates against the KH-SFM criteria, - Validation of CS for legal timber, against the KH-SYS-LET criteria - Validation of CS for SFM, against the KH-SYS-SFM criteria - Establishment and administration of a Quality Mark for timber of which at least the LEgal origin has been certified4, and which meets the relevant KH criteria. - Establishment and administration of a Quality Mark for timber which has been certified for sustainable forest management, and which meets the relevant KH criteria. - Admittance of the Quality Mark timber to the Keurhout Chain of Custody (CoC) tracing system5 for consumer countries and tracing the flow of timber to the consumer.
+- Validation of CS for legal timber, against the KH-SYS-LET criteria. - Validation of CS for SFM, against the KH-SYS-SFM criteria. - Establishment and administration of a Quality Mark for timber of which at least the LEgal origin has been certified, and which meets the relevant KH criteria. - Establishment and administration of a Quality Mark for timber which has been certified for sustainable forest management, and which meets the relevant KH criteria. - Admittance of the Quality Mark timber to the Keurhout Chain of Custody (CoC) tracing system for consumer countries and tracing the flow of timber to the consumer.